 - Data controller: Cambridge City Council, PO Box 700, Cambridge, CB1 0JH

-Cambridge City Council collects and processes personal data relating to its employees to manage the employment relationship.
-Cambridge City Council is committed to being transparent about how it collects and uses that data and to meeting its data protection obligations.
+We collect and process personal data relating to our employees to manage the employment relationship.
+We are committed to being transparent about how we collect and use that data and to meeting our data protection obligations.

-Cambridge City Council collects and processes a range of information about you.
+We collect and process a range of information about you.

 - your name, address and contact details, including email address and telephone number, date of birth and gender;

 - the terms and conditions of your employment;